 If you are not certain of your Core A Mathematics goal, please discuss the appropriate courses with your advisor.

 Learning Support co-remediation and Core classes must be dropped together.
-Cannot drop one without the other.
+You cannot drop one without the other.
 The front counter in Victor hall will send all LS required students wanting to drop or W from a LS/Core section to their advisor for signature.